rcarrata/rcarrata.github.io/_posts/2020-05-05-deploy-amqstreams-without-cluster-admin.md

 persistentvolumeclaims in the namespace "test-kafka": no RBAC policy matched
 ```

-NOTE: For determine the full list of verbs that can the user perform use:
+NOTE: To determine the full list of verbs that the user can perform, use:

 ```
 oc policy can-i --list --as=andrew
 ```

-8. give to Andrew user local admin privileges (namespace-wide):
+8. Give the user Andrew local admin privileges (namespace-wide):

 ```
 oc adm policy add-role-to-user admin andrew -n test-kafka role "admin" added: "andrew"
 ```

-Check that the user andrew only have capabilities of admin in the namespace test-kafka:
+Check that the user andrew only has admin capabilities in the namespace test-kafka:

 ```
 # oc get node --as=andrew